Single sign-on (SSO)

 4. Custom accounts provider

 In cases where local, Windows, or federated authentication are not desired and another form of authentication is being used, a custom accounts provider can be created.
 A custom accounts provider manages user accounts and authentication.
-This is done by creating a Dundas BI .NET extension that has a class that extends ExtensionPackageInfo and another class that implements the IAccountsProvider2 interface.
+This is done by creating a .NET extension that has a class that extends ExtensionPackageInfo and another class that implements the IAccountsProvider2 interface.
 This will allow for single sign-on as logging on is controlled by the extension.

 For more information, see Create a custom accounts provider.